 Design

 The qualitative data collected was part of a larger mixed methods study where participants completed both standardised scales and open-ended questions.
 The open-ended questions focused on experiences of lesbian identity and coping mechanisms.
 Demographic data was also obtained.
 The data were collected via an online questionnaire which took approximately 20 minutes to complete.
+There were no expected outcomes of the research due to the limited research area, therefore inductive thematic analysis was appropriate for this research.
+Furthermore, thematic analysis was beneficial due to its flexible nature and not being tied to specific epistemological perspectives.

 Materials